kfaizi/kfaizi.github.io/_posts/2022-11-01-basic-science.md

 <end>
     <p>
-        <i>Note: an earlier version of this post appeared as a Viewpoint in <a href="https://caltechletters.org/viewpoints/in-defense-of-basic-science">Caltech Letters</a>.</i>
+        <i>Note: earlier versions of this post appeared as a Viewpoint in <a href="https://caltechletters.org/viewpoints/in-defense-of-basic-science">Caltech Letters</a> and a feature in <a href="https://www.theseedsofscience.pub/p/in-defense-of-basic-science">The Seeds of Science</a>.</i>
     </p>
     <p>
         Thanks to <a href="https://twitter.com/skylerdware">Skyler Ware</a> for many rounds of thoughtful edits (and remarkable patience while I shirked my deadlines); <a href="https://www.ceciliaandthebedofbones.com">Cecilia Sanders</a> for the beautiful header illustration; <a href="https://twitter.com/NikoMcCarty">Niko McCarty</a>, <a href="https://twitter.com/alexeyguzey">Alexey Guzey</a>,  and <a href="https://www.linkedin.com/in/divesh04">Divesh Soni</a> for feedback on drafts; and the entire Caltech Letters team for helping bring this little piece to life.